gdscgcu/Learn-with-Hacktoberfest/README.md

 <br/>

-HacktoberFest Hello World in every language ever.
+HacktoberFest Contribution in every language ever can be pushed here.

 Just fork it and add a hello world to contribute for hacktober fest and send a Pull Request!

-### Get yourself free goodies by just writing a hello world!
+### Get yourself free goodies by just writing valuable code

 Say hi to the world in any language of your choice!